 The area is well-served by public transportation, with direct access to the Tokyo Metro Ginza Line and Toei Asakusa Line, making it easy to travel around Tokyo.

 Asakusa is also connected to Narita Airport via the Keisei Skyliner and Haneda Airport Keikyu Line, offering added convenience for international travelers.
 Depending on which train service you choose it takes a little over 1 hour.
-Alternatively, there are airport buses to take you to Asakusa in a little over two hours.
+Alternatively, there are airport buses that can take you to Asakusa in a little over two hours.

 Benefits of Staying Around Asakusa